lukasmacko/mycontivtest/02-ingress/readme.md

 ```

-+ 3. a (optional) if the pods are not deployed on worker you'll have to add
+## 3.a (optional) if the pods are not deployed on worker you'll have to add
 ```
 kind: Deployment
 apiVersion: extensions/v1beta1